• Skip to primary navigation

 • 1 tablespoon olive oil

-• 1 tablespoon reduced sodium vegetable broth (fat-free)
+• 1 tablespoon low-sodium vegetable broth

 • Salt & pepper to taste

-• 1 pound large shrimp (peeled and deveined)
+• 1 pound large shrimp, (peeled and deveined)

-• 2 tablespoons parsley (minced)
+• 2 tablespoons parsley, (minced)

 Instructions